uapi-group/uapi-group.github.io/content/_index.md

 Please use the [specifications issue tracker](https://github.com/uapi-group/specifications/issues) to engage with the project.

+## Generic Documents, Minutes, and Glossary

+Please find generic documents like meeting / summit minutes and a glossary of terms used across uapi-group documents at https://uapi-group.org/docs.

-## Kernel Plumbing
+## Kernel Feature Ideas

-A collection of ideas for [kernel features](https://github.com/uapi-group/kernel) to improve low-level user space.
+A collection of ideas for [kernel features](https://uapi-group.org/kernel-features) to improve low-level user space.

 ## Participate